kata198/AdvancedHTMLParser/README.md

 	itemsWithOnSaleClass = tagCollection.getElementsByClassName('onsale')

-To operate just on items in the list, you can use filterCollection which takes a lambda/function and returns True to retain that tag in the return.
+To operate just on items in the list, you can use the TagCollection method, *filterCollection*, which takes a lambda/function and returns True to retain that tag in the return.

 For example: